ed22699/Obsidian/Books/Deploying your game to players' devices.md

 - create  [[WebTestObject]] and an empty object in the scene called JSListener
 	- `DllImport` imports a function from the JavaScript library to use in C# code.
 Implies you have a JavaScript library
 	- create a special folder called `Plugins` and within that create a folder called `WebGL`, put a file called [[WebTest]] in there that has the extension jslib
+- to send the other way Unity provides templates